atpollmann/cf-cli-helper/README.md

 };
 ```

-- `environment`: Allowed values are `dev` (default if not present) and `prod`.
-In the case of the latter, the tool will ask for a confirmation before creating a stack
 - `aws.credentialsProfile`: A specific profile that holds the access key and secret in the local `~/.aws/credentials` file
 - `aws.region`: The AWS region in which the stack will be deployed
 - `aws.pollingInterval`: The CloudFormation poll interval in seconds for the 'view stack events' use case